Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ### Description:
 The `GameObject` represent the objects in the game.
-It contains the components, which give a big flexibility to the developer.
+It contains the `Transform` and the `Components`, which give a big flexibility to the developer.
+Note: the position of an object is on the top-left corner.
-Please check the `Component` too.
+Please check the `Transform` and the `Component` too.

 ### Header:
 ```cpp